 - Site managers to enhance and maintain communication and collaboration with the agencies and authorities responsible for coastal flood defence and protection to: - a.
-Use the window of opportunity to introduce, where adequate and feasible no-regret measures13, nature-
+Use the window of opportunity to introduce, where adequate and feasible with priority no-regret measures, nature-based solutions, especially when alterations or new costal flood defence and protection structures are planned (see Box 3.
+Definitions). - Advocate for considering the Wadden Sea World Heritage OUV in the application of Environmental Impact Assessments, Strategic Impact Assessments, and regulations. - c.
+Encourage cooperation of site managers and the agencies and authorities responsible for coastal flood defence and protection in pilot projects.

-- based solutions14 when alterations or new costal flood defence and protection structures are planned. - b.
-Advocate for considering the Wadden Sea World Heritage OUV in the application of environmental impact assessments and regulations. - c.
-Encourage cooperation of site managers and the agencies and authorities responsible for coastal flood defence and protection in pilot projects. - 2.
+- d.
+Stimulate societal debate and motivation for adapting to an inevitable sea level rise in a nature- and climate-friendly manner. - 2.
 The TWSC, to stimulate and facilitate regular trilateral exchange among site managers to: - a.
-Continue to- and strengthen sharing best practices, experiences, and knowledge about specific topics of interest (e.g. nature-based possibilities for coastal flood protection and defence (no-regret measures), good practice examples for coherence and compensation measures, relocation of (summer-) dikes, dune overwash). - b.
-Formulate relevant research questions to investigate potentials to restore natural dynamics, nature-based solutions, nature friendly adaptation measures and compensation measures and when possible, develop trilateral research projects. - c.
-Continue to support and stimulate, where necessary, the agencies and authorities responsible for coastal flood defence and protection to implement more
+Continue to strengthen and share best practices, experiences, and knowledge about specific topics of interest (e.g. nature-based solutions for coastal flood protection and defence (no-regret measures), good practice examples for coherence and compensation measures, relocation of (summer-) dikes, restoration of natural dynamics in dunes (e.g. washover). - b.
+Formulate relevant research questions to investigate potentials for nature-based solutions as well as adaptation and compensation measures, to restore natural dynamics and, when possible, develop trilateral research projects.
+The upcoming (pilot) projects on the implementation of nature-based solutions for coastal protection in the Wadden Sea should be used to quantify ecological and socio-economic effects and to be able to transfer these to a larger coherent area. - c.
+Continue to support and stimulate, where necessary, the agencies and authorities responsible for coastal flood defence and protection to implement more environmentally friendly solutions contributing to the safeguarding of the OUV.

-- environmentally friendly solutions contributing to the safeguarding of the OUV. - 3.
-The TWSC through site managers and, where not being part of it, the responsible nature conservation authorities, to continue to improve the awareness of the Wadden Sea World Heritage natural geological dynamic processes (sediment dynamics), the role of natural factors in coastal protection (islands, dunes, saltmarshes), the significance of river and marsh water body connectivity for fish and ecological processes, the role of tidal processes for some coastal habitats, among authorities and agencies responsible for planning, construction and maintenance of coastal flood defence and protection measures.
-This shall be accompanied by information to the broad public through visitor and information centres, and the work of the International Wadden Sea School (IWSS).
+- 3. The TWSC through site managers and, where not being part of it, the responsible nature conservation authorities, to continue to improve the awareness of the Wadden Sea World Heritage natural geological dynamic processes (sediment dynamics), the role of natural factors in coastal protection (islands, dunes, saltmarshes), the significance of river and marsh water body connectivity for fish and ecological processes, the role of tidal processes for some coastal habitats, among authorities and agencies responsible for planning, construction and maintenance of coastal flood defence and protection measures.
+This shall be accompanied by: - a.
+Information to the broad public through visitor and information centres, and the work of the International Wadden Sea School (IWSS). - d.
+An outreach programme directed to coastal communities, those managing areas at risk of flooding until 2100 and other relevant actors in a collaborative approach with the competent authorities and based on the CCAS.